Budapest Highlights: A First Timers Guide

 Gellert hill view

-One of the most popular things to do in Budapest is taking a Danube Cruise.
-The cruise would typically last about 1 hour and will give you the possibility to enjoy breathtaking panoramic views of the city’s monuments and most famous bridges.
-You also get 1 drink included.
-There are different cruise themes such as the popular Danube Sunset Cruise.
-Not to be missed!
+One of the top things to do in Budapest is taking a Danube Cruise.
+Lasting around an hour, it offers stunning panoramic views of the city’s landmarks and iconic bridges.
+Plus, you get one drink included.
+With options like the popular Danube Sunset Cruise, it’s an experience not to be missed!

 TRAVEL ADVICE

-If you find yourself with limited time in Budapest or your flight departs in the evening, consider utilizing Radical Storage for bag storage.
-With multiple locations across the city, Radical Storage offers a convenient solution for storing your luggage.
-Simply book your storage location for your chosen day and time, then drop off your bags upon arrival.
-We’ve found storing our bags with Radical Storage particularly convenient when we’ve had only a day to spend in the city and didn’t need to stay overnight.
+If you’re short on time in Budapest or have an evening flight, consider using Radical Storage for luggage storage.
+With several locations around the city, it’s a convenient way to store your bags.
+Just book a storage spot, drop off your bags, and explore without the hassle.
+We’ve found it especially useful when we had a day to spare in the city and didn’t need to stay overnight.

-The Minibud offers shared minibus transfers to and from the airport, providing the quickest route to the city center.
-It’s particularly convenient as it connects you directly to your preferred location in Budapest’s city center.
-You can choose from either a one-way or round-trip ticket and benefit from 24-hour service.
-Tickets can be purchased here
+Minibud provides shared minibus transfers to and from the airport, offering a fast and direct route to Budapest’s city center.
+It’s a convenient option, taking you straight to your desired destination.
+You can choose between one-way or round-trip tickets, with 24-hour service available.
+Tickets can be purchased HERE.

 TRAVEL ADVICE

-CLICK IN THE LINK BELOW TO BOOK AN OFFICIAL TAXI IN ADVANCE
+CLICK ON THE LINK BELOW TO BOOK AN OFFICIAL TAXI

-The city of Budapest is divided into two main areas: Buda, situated on the left bank of the river Danube, and Pest, located on the right.
-Together, these areas comprise a total of 23 districts.
-Given Budapest’s size, finding the ideal place to stay can be challenging, especially for first-time visitors.
-Your choice of accommodation will depend on your preferences and budget.
-To assist you in planning your trip, we’ve compiled a shortlist of the best areas to stay in Budapest.
-Let’s explore the different options.
+Budapest is divided into two main areas: Buda, located on the left bank of the Danube River, and Pest, on the right.
+Together, they make up 23 districts.
+Given the city’s size, selecting the right area to stay in can be tricky, especially for first-time visitors.
+Your choice will depend on factors like preferences and budget.
+To help you plan, we’ve put together a list of the best areas to stay in Budapest.
+Let’s dive into the options!

 1. Budapest I – Castle District

-District I, also known as Budapest I, is the heart of the city’s most popular tourist attractions, including Buda Castle, Fisherman’s Bastion, and Matthias Church.
-From this district, you’ll enjoy unparalleled views of the cityscape and have access to numerous excellent restaurants.
-While the area buzzes with activity during the day, it transforms into a charming and tranquil haven at night.
+District I, also known as Budapest I, is home to the city’s most iconic tourist spots, including Buda Castle, Fisherman’s Bastion, and Matthias Church.
+From here, you’ll enjoy stunning city views and have easy access to top-notch restaurants.
+While the district is lively during the day, it becomes a peaceful and charming retreat at night.

 Matthias Church where to stay in budapest